cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transactional-messaging-system.rst

 namespace will result in an error.

 Currently, as TMS :ref:`does not use authorization <tms-limitations>`, you can only create topics in the same namespace as your application is running in.
+For that reason, you do not require the name of the current namespace to create a topic.
 However, you can publish to all topics in all namespaces (except the `system` namespace, as noted above) and fetch from all topics in all namespaces.